tallasgoo/tallasgoo.github.io/projects/account-manager.md

   <img class="ui image" src="../images/database-records.png">
 </div>

-This probram allows the user to create, edit, view, and delete account records from a database using a terminal menu-interface.
+This program allows the user to create, edit, view, and delete account records from a database using a terminal menu-interface.
 On exit all entered records are stored in a savefile to preserve the database for later use.
 Account records contain account numbers, names, and addresses.

-A considerably amount of .
+The entire program was written in C using a Unix text editor.

-Source code available on GitHub: <a href="https://github.com/tallasgoo/fctable"><i class="large github icon"></i>tallasgoo/fctable</a>
+Source code available on GitHub: <a href="https://github.com/tallasgoo/account-manager"><i class="large github icon"></i>tallasgoo/account-manager</a>